macbellingrath/macbellingrath.github.io/about.md

 * My day is not complete without a good run.
 * ..or a good meal

 Have questions or suggestions?
-Feel free to [get in touch](mailto:macbellingrath@gmail.com or [ask me on Twitter](https://twitter.com/mbellingrath).
+Feel free to [ask me on Twitter](https://twitter.com/mbellingrath).

 Thanks for visiting!